-- The basis of sociology as a scientific discipline rest on ......(Choose the right answer) a. experimentation b.
-Value Neutrality c.
+- The basis of sociology as a scientific discipline rest on (Choose the right answer)

+a. experimentation

+b.
+Value Neutrality

+- c.
 Evidence d.
-All the above 2.
-Social Anthropology is the study of modern society whereas sociology is the study of primitive societies.
-(Correct the statement) - 3.
-Stratification based on class is determined by birth.
-(True or False) - 4.
-The term ...... is used to refer to a small group of people connected by face to face interaction. - The rule of ..... requires an individual to marry within a culturally 5. definned group. - 6.
-The reason for the sudden decline in sex ratio can be attributed to - - Female foeticide ÷ - Life expectancy rate - Son preference - Maternal mortality rate - 7.
-The socially acknowledged and approved sexual union between two individuals is known as: - Family Marriage Kinship Procreation
+All the above

+- 2. Social Anthropology is the study of modern society whereas sociology is the study of primitive societies.
+(Correct the statement)

+- 3. Stratification based on class is determined by birth.
+(True or False)

+- 4. The term is used to refer to a small group of people connected by face to face interaction.

+- 5. The rule of requires an individual to marry within a culturally definned group.

+- 6. The reason for the sudden decline in sex ratio can be attributed to -

+- (a) Female foeticide

+- (b) Life expectancy rate

+- (c) Son preference

+- (d) Maternal mortality rate

+- 7. The socially acknowledged and approved sexual union between two individuals is known as:

+- (a) Family (c) Marriage

+- (b) Kinship (d) Procreation

 - 8. For the functionalists, individuals are not placed equally in a society.
 (Correct the statement) - 9.
 The process by which 'a way of life' changes is known as .
 1 - 10.
-The tendency to evaluate other cultures according to one's own cultural values is known as: - CosmopolitanismAccommodationEthnocentrismAcculturation - 12.
+The tendency to evaluate other cultures according to one's own cultural values is known as: - (a) Cosmopolitanism (c) Ethnocentrism - (b) Accommodation (d) Acculturation - 11.
+Old members of a family or school may pass away and new members will enter, but, the one aspect/feature that lives on is - 12.
 The principle of acting to benefit others with selfishness or self-interest is Altruism. (correct the statement). - 13.
 Accommodation is seen as an effort to compromise and coexist despite conflict.
-1 (True or False) - 14.
-The term 'structure' refers to the way society is ......
-(Choose the correct answer) - a. organized b.
-Unstructured c. interrelated d. disorganized - 15. .....refers to landowning intermediate castes that are numerically large in number and thus enjoy political dominance in a given region. - 17.
-When the source of change is outside the nation for e.g.: westernisation it is called indigenous change. (correct the statement) - 18.
-Ruling families of Mewar, in Rajasthan India, is an example of ...... authority.
-(Choose the correct answer) - a.
-Bureaucratic b. charismatic. - c.
-Traditional. d.
-None - 19.
-'The Age of Enlightenment', established the human being at the centre of the universe, and ......as the central feature of the human being. - 20.
-Does the group formed by you and your classmates form a class in the Marxian sense?
+(True or False) - 14.
+The term 'structure' refers to the way society is (Choose the correct answer)

+a. organized

+b.
+Unstructured

+c. interrelated

+d. disorganized

+- 15. refers to landowning intermediate castes that are numerically large in number and thus enjoy political dominance in a given region.

+- 16. The natural disaster that hit Indonesia, Sri Lanka, the Andaman Islands and parts of Tamil Nadu in December 2004 was

+- 17. When the source of change is outside the nation for e.g.: westernisation it is called indigenous change. (correct the statement)

+- 18. Ruling families of Mewar, in Rajasthan India, is an example ofauthority.
+(Choose the correct answer)

+a.
+Bureaucratic

+b. charismatic.

+c.
+Traditional.

+d.
+None

+- 19. 'The Age of Enlightenment', established the human being at the centre of the universe, andas the central feature of the human being.

+- 20. Does the group formed by you and your classmates form a class in the Marxian sense?
 (State True or False)